AKASHAorg/akasha-docs/docs/data-fetching-and-mutations/hooks/apollo-hooks/index.md

 }, [data]);

 // do something with 'appReleaseData'.
-// For instance you can get the version like so;
+// For example, you can get the version like so;
 const version = releaseData?.version

-// you can use the 'loading' state to show a spinner if (loading) {
+// the 'loading' state can be used to render a spinner;
+if (loading) {
   return <Spinner/>
 }